Contrastive Consolidation of Top-Down Modulations Achieves Sparsely Supervised Continual Learning: Implementation Details

 \section{Implementation Details}

-For the all experiments, we use the same class split as in CaSSLe, i.e.\ the same across all seeds.
-For the 10 session experiments~(Section~\ref{sec:10split}), we use different class splits per seed.
+For all CIFAR-100 experiments, we use the same class split as in CaSSLe, i.e.\ the same across all seeds.
+For the ImageNet-100 as well as the 10 session experiments~(Section~\ref{sec:10split}), we use different class splits per seed.

-For ConViT\ experiments, we use the AdamW optimizer~\citeSM{DBLP:conf/iclr/LoshchilovH19} with a batch size of $256$ and feedforward weight decay of $0.0001$ for all experiments, using a per-session cosine learning rate decay with 10 warmup epochs.
+For ConViT experiments, we use the AdamW optimizer~\citep{DBLP:conf/iclr/LoshchilovH19} with a batch size of $256$ and feedforward weight decay of $0.0001$ for all experiments, using a per-session cosine learning rate decay with 10 warmup epochs.
 ConViT experiments are trained with a feedforward learning rate of $0.001$ and a modulation learning rate of 0.01.
 The ResNet experiments are trained with a feedforward learning rate of $1.0$ and a modulation learning rate of $0.3$ using the LARS optimizer ($\eta=0.02$).
-The Barlow Twins losses are scaled down by a factor of $0.1$ for ConViT experiments, and by $0.025$ for ResNet expeeriments.
+The Barlow Twins losses are scaled down by a factor of $0.1$ for ConViT experiments, and by $0.025$ for ResNet experiments.
+We pick the redundancy-reduction weighting factor $\lambda_\text{BT}=0.005$ for all experiments.

 The ConViT backbone has $5$ `local' self-attention blocks, replacing the self-attention layers with gated-positional self-attention layers, followed by a `global` self-attention block with standard self-attention.
 We use $12$ attention heads and a model dimension of $384$.
 All images are resized to input size $32$ and we use a patch size of $4$.
 The ResNet backbone conforms to the original ResNet-18, except that the first convolution layer has a kernel size of 3 and padding 2, the first MaxPool is removed, and we remove the final MLP layers.